syntax-tree/hastscript/readme.md

 <span class="handle"><script>alert(3)</script></span>
 ```

-Either do not use user input in `hastscript` or use
+Either do not use user-provided input in `hastscript` or use
 [`hast-util-santize`][hast-util-sanitize].

 ## Related